 Outcome

-Claude couldn't reliably extract exact color values or design tokens from the portfolio URL — the page had the right structure but colors were off.
+Claude could not reliably extract exact color values or design tokens from the portfolio URL — the page had the right structure but colors were off.
 Once I defined a proper design system spec and fed it to Claude, alignment improved significantly.
 Later in the same session, instruction drift became a real problem: earlier rules quietly reverted as the conversation grew longer, creating a repetitive correction loop.

 Key insights & challenges